IanQS/that_2022/3_monads/README.md

 Workshop", Santa's R&D branch.
 You stare out the window of your office, marveling at how quickly your career has progressed.
 Just then, Santa himself comes running in to the office.

 > "The distributed ML team is running into a sackload of issues.
-I need you to talk to them and fix it- no time for R&D
+I need you to talk to them and fix it ASAP.
-> now"

 ![Sack of problems](../assets/big_sack_of_problems.jpg)